-Made with coffee concentrate and unsweetened cashew milk, this 25-Calorie Iced Coffee Latte is so refreshing in the summertime.
+Make this 25-Calorie Iced Coffee Latte with coffee concentrate and unsweetened cashew milk for a refreshing in the summertime.

 25 calories?
 In a quart-size Mason jar?
 Seriously?

 The hot, muggy days we’re having in Texas here lately call for refreshing drinks.
 This 25-calorie Iced Coffee Latte is what I drink every single day in the summertime after lunch.